 This type of exposure would be considered medium and/or bright indirect light.

 West-facing windows are the most intense light your home can receive.
 West-facing windows typically receive full afternoon and evening sun.
-The rays from the afternoon sun is usually the strongest.
+The rays from the afternoon sun are usually the strongest.

 This type of exposure would be considered high and/or bright direct light.